AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 A configurable product looks like a single product with drop-down lists of options for each variation.
 Each option is actually a separate simple product with a unique SKU, which makes it possible to track inventory for each product variation.
 To achieve a similar effect, a simple product can be used with custom options, but without the ability to track inventory for each variation.
-Products with multiple options are sometimes referred to as composite product.
+Products with multiple options are sometimes referred to as composite products.

-Although a configurable product uses more SKUs, and may initially take a little longer to set up, it can save you time in the long run.
+Although a configurable product uses more SKUs, and may initially take a little longer to set up, it can save you time in the end.
 If you plan to grow your business, the configurable product type might be a better choice for a product with multiple options.

-Example: T-shirts that can be bought with two colors and three sizes.
+Example: T-shirts that are available in two colors and three sizes.
-Six variants need to be created as individual products (each with its own SKU).
+Six variants must be created as individual products (each with its own SKU).
 Then, all variants are added to a configurable product where customers can choose the size and color, and then add it to their cart.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: product types_

 ### conversion rate